idksoftware/ImgArchive/Installation.md

 #Installation
 Initial installation is simple because SIA consists of two executables called:
 * sia.exe - The main archive management tool
 * siaadim.exe - This supports the archive by providing housekeeping functions.
+These can be downloaded and much like any command line tool.

 ###Windows